In the Effigy of the Moocow, 2016, HD Video, DV, painting, text, colour, sound

 Utilising the childlike image of the Moocow (James Joyce, A Portrait of the Artist as a Young Man, 1912) and reworking images of late 19th to early 20th Century English animal studies and landscape painting, the experimental documentary weaves an ethically critical narrative; deconstructing themes of human and non-human domestication, the image, agency, gender and radicalising symbols of heritage.

-The Cows of Salinas, Sussex and Sweden, the Redwoods and the Banana Slugs of Northern California, Matt Page, Mikhail Karikis, Judy Price, Tim Brown, Matthew Noel-Tod and the Pedrazzi Ranch of Salinas, California.
+Many thanks to the Cows of Salinas, Sussex and Sweden, the Redwoods and the Banana Slugs of Northern California, Matt Page, Mikhail Karikis, Judy Price, Tim Brown, Matthew Noel-Tod and the Pedrazzi Ranch of Salinas, California.